Quick Search:

 Step 3.
 Now, press the "Cloud Sync" button on the left.
 Then choose the folder in iCloud Drive as the source and the folder in Google Drive as the destination.
 Then, click the "Sync Now" button.

-Similarly, if you want to sync iCloud Photos to Synology NAS, you can also follow the same steps above.
+After syncing, you can back up iPhone to Google Drive instead of iCloud, and disable iCloud sync on your Apple devices.
+Similarly, you can sync Google Drive with iCloud using the same process.
+If you want to sync iCloud Photos to Synology NAS, you can also follow the same steps above.
 Additionally, you can use this service to transfer and backup files directly across cloud storage services without downloading and uploading.

 Also, if you are struggling with downloading study materials, videos and other files from websites, you can use the "Remote Upload" feature on MultCloud, which allows you to download/upload files directly from URLs, torrents and magnet links to clouds.
 For example, you can download torrents directly to Google Drive.